How do I enrol my child

 Enrolment Requirement - Steps to ensure your application can be processed.

-• If applying for enrolment for more than 1 student, when the form is complete, an option will be available to submit another enrolment application for each child.
+Please note that if applying for enrolment for more than 1 student, when the form is complete, an option will be available to submit another enrolment application for each child.

 Enrolment Protocol